adbenoit-9/42_snow-crash/level03/Ressources/solution.md

 ```
 $ strings level03
 ```
-we can see that level03 uses the echo command
+we can see that level03 use the echo command

 ## step 2 : create a fake echo command that will run getflag
 ```